 Scholarly Commons Citation

 Cohen, Julie E., "Overcoming Property: Does Copyright Trump Privacy?"
 (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 57.
+57.